hypertrack/hyperlog-android/README.md

 # Android Logging Library

 ## Overview
 A utility logger library for Android on top of standard Android `Log` class.
-This is a simple library that will allow Android apps or library to store `log` into `database` so that developer can pull the logs from the database into `File` or push the logs to their server.
+This is a simple library designed to be simple, small and flexible as possible that will allow Android apps or library to store `log` into `database` so that developer can pull the logs from the database into `File` or push the logs to their server.

 <p align="center">
 <kbd>